Macrometacorp/docs/docs/graphs/graph-sdk-example.md

 ]
 ```

-First recommendation according to this query is jelly which is purchased by 2 users.
-Second recommendation is napkins which is purchased by 2 users.
-Third recommendation is strawberry which is purchased by 2 users.
+First recommendation according to this query is jelly which is purchased by two users.
+Second recommendation is napkins which is purchased by two users.
+Third recommendation is strawberry which is purchased by two users.

 ## CRUD operations on graph